Leonard, Clippers dominate Spurs for 3rd straight victory

 TIP-INS

-Clippers: Since suffering a 105-89 loss in Dallas on March 17, Los Angeles has averaged 126 points in its three victories with an average winning margin of 23 points. … G Patrick Beverley missed his sixth straight game with a sore right knee. … C Serge Ibaka missed his fifth straight game with tightness in his lower back.
+Clippers: Lou Williams was 6 for 12 from the field to eclipse 15,000 career points.
+“Great milestone,” Lue said.
+“Especially someone who has come off the bench for most of his career.” … Since suffering a 105-89 loss in Dallas on March 17, Los Angeles has averaged 126 points in its three victories with an average winning margin of 23 points. … G Patrick Beverley missed his sixth straight game with a sore right knee. … C Serge Ibaka missed his fifth straight game with tightness in his lower back.

 Spurs: San Antonio has trailed by at least 10 points in 61% of its games this season and is now 9-16 when facing that deficit. … Popovich does not expect the Spurs to make any trades despite widespread speculation the team will deal one or more of its veterans.
-“That’s usually how we end up, so that’s my guess,” Popovich said when asked if he expects the roster to remain as is.
 If they cannot trade LaMarcus Aldridge, San Antonio will make him an unrestricted free agent by buying out his remaining contract. … F Rudy Gay missed the game with a sore left foot and G Lonnie Walker IV sat out with a sore right wrist.
 Popovich said both the injuries are minor and expects both to return soon.